-If you’re going to be a school-teacher why learn how to do it anywhere other than in schools?
+If you are going to be a school teacher why learn how to do it anywhere other than in schools?
 Of course, this approach doesn’t mean that you simply learn to copy one particular school’s approach or system, in fact the reverse is true.
 Everyone who trains with us has two placements, as well as opportunities to experience teaching and learning in a wide range of other settings, in order to develop a deep understanding of the diversity that exists within our education system.
 Our flexible approach also means that we are often able to arrange bespoke placements, experiences and learning opportunities for individual Associate Teachers who are keen to develop particular skills or areas of interest.

-Our central training sessions cover all the essential aspects required to become a successful teacher and are designed and delivered by expert and highly credible practitioners.
-Unlike some providers where the ‘theory’ and ‘practice’ elements are often unconnected our programmes are carefully designed to ensure that through your school practice, central training and focussed portfolio development and personal reflection you develop the necessary skills as well as a sophisticated understanding in order to be a great teacher.
+Our Central Training sessions cover all the essential aspects required to become a successful teacher and are designed and delivered by expert and highly credible practitioners.
+Our programmes are carefully designed to ensure that through your school practice, central training and focused personal reflection you develop the necessary skills as well as a sophisticated understanding in order to be a great teacher.

 Coherence and relevance are the key criteria we apply when designing our programmes and so we draw on the latest national and international evidence base when determining how best to prepare you for your career as a teacher.
 This also means that our fantastic school-based mentors know and understand the programme, but also how to be highly effective in their mentoring role.

 Great teaching and great schools are based on great relationships and by training with us you will immediately be connected with some great networks.
 Central to our approach to training and development is the importance of reflection; we make sure that you have good people around you to support with this so that you can explore your own developing identity as a teacher.